novemberjones/KAOS/README.md

-* the 40106 provides control oscilators for the 4040. the 4051 generates custom waveforms with the 4040 as its controller
-* the other 4 oscilators on the 40106 are audio LFOs
-* 2 2N3904s doing the loose connection electron cascade thing(?) to produce white noise
+* the 40106 provides control oscilators for the 4040. the 4051 generates custom waveforms with the 4040 as its controller ~~* the other 4 oscilators on the 40106 are audio LFOs~~ ~~* 2 2N3904s doing the loose connection electron cascade thing(?) to produce white noise~~

+_see below_

-everything is summed together with individual volume controls and a master volume control.
+~~everything is summed together with individual volume controls and a master volume control.~~

-I will need to breadboard prototype this because it's already complicated and will probably get more complicated.
+~~I will need to breadboard prototype this because it's already complicated and will probably get more complicated.~~

 ![kaos](kaos.jpg)